Data Pipeline

 Sources and Sinks¤

-Laktory supports a variety of sources and sinks, including data files and warehouse tables.
+Laktory supports a variety of sources and sinks, including data files and data tables.
 By linking a node as the source for a downstream node, you establish dependencies, creating a directed acyclic graph (DAG).

 Transformer¤

-The transformations are defined through a transformer which is a chain of SQL statements and/or Spark/Polars DataFrame API function calls.
+The transformations are defined through a transformer which is a chain of SQL statements and/or DataFrame API function calls.
 This flexible and highly modular framework supports scalable batch and streaming operations.

 Expectations¤